Motorcycle License in Washington DCCompare Motorcycle Insurance Rates in 3 Steps

 In order to operate a motorcycle in DC, you must obtain from the Department of Motor Vehicles a motorcycle endorsement on your regular driver's license.
 You may not ride a motorcycle without first having a regular DC driver's license.

-DC law defines a motorcycle as a two- or three-wheeled motor vehicle that has one or more of the following characteristics: piston displacement of more than 50cc, capable of traveling over 35 miles per hour on level ground, more than 1.5 brake horsepower (S.A.E. rating), wheels under 16 inches in diameter, and a manual transmission.
+DC law defines a motorcycle as a 2- or 3-wheeled motor vehicle that has a seat/saddle for the rider and is capable of traveling over 30 miles per hour on level ground.

-To get a motorcycle endorsement on your license, you must be at least 18, already have a valid DC driver's license, and pass the motorcycle demonstration test (this is the on-road test).
+To get a motorcycle endorsement on your license, you must be at least 18 years old, already have a valid DC driver's license, and pass the motorcycle demonstration test (this is the on-road test).
 Instead of taking this test in DC, you also have the option of providing proof that you passed a motorcycle demonstration course in Maryland or Virginia.

 For a safety primer from the comfort of your own home, you can download a free brochure about motorcycle safety produced by the National Highway Traffic Safety Administration in partnership with the Motorcycle Safety Foundation.